quickbi/qbi-dataform-utils/README.md

 This macro is used to deduplicate data in a relation or a CTE.
 It uses the `row_number()` window function to assign a unique row number to each row in the table, and then filters out the rows where the row number is greater than 1.

+Arguments:

+- `relation` (string): The relations or CTEs to deduplicate.
+- `partition_by` (string): The field or fields to partition by.
+Multiple fields must be separated by commas.
+- `order_by` (string): The field or fields to order by.
+Multiple fields must be separated by commas.

 Usage:

 ```sql